fonoster/routr-walkthrough-tutorial/tutorial.md

 ## Installing the Command-Line tool

-The command-line tool will allow you to control and monitor a Routr instance.
+The command-line tool will allow you to control and monitor the Routr instance.
 The command-line tool `rctl` ships as a separate component.
 Please open an additional cloud shell and install command-line.

 <walkthrough-open-cloud-shell-button open-cloud-shell/>

-### Install command-line
+### Install the command-line using npm

+Installing the npm package [routr-ctl](https://www.npmjs.com/package/routr-ctl) will provide you with the globally accessible `rctl` command.
 To install command-line tool run this command:
 ```bash
 npm install -g routr-ctl
 ```

 Next, you will login to the server using the Command-Line tool.

-## Login to a Routr instance using the Command-Line tool
+## Login to the Routr instance using the Command-Line tool

-To issue commands to a Routr instance you must first login.
+To issue commands to your Routr instance you must first login.

 To login to your instance run this command:
 ```bash